-Fourth Semester: Student Teaching - (2) Approximately seven-week placements.
-Each placement will address a different grade level to provide students with a variety of experiences.
-The Office of Student Teaching facilitates placement and works with numerous school districts and boards in New York and Ontario.
+Student Teaching Practicum - ((2) 7-week (or one 14-week) full-time placement) Each placement will address a different grade level to provide students with a variety of experiences.
+The Field Experience Office facilitates placement and works with numerous school districts and boards locally, nationally and internationally.

 Courses can be taken at accredited universities, colleges, or community colleges.
 Institutions are now offering flexible formatting of classes (e.g. express classes, staggered starts, intersession classes, distance education and Internet classes, etc.) If the course is taken at a college/community college, it needs to be for college (level) credit.
 Upon completion of required coursework, an official transcript with credits (3 hours/units or .5 credits) must to be submitted to Niagara University with documentation of the credits and grade/mark earned.

 No. However, students must have 36-credit hours of college-level coursework in their content area in order to qualify.